jhpyle/docassemble/_docs/functions.md

   will have the same identity as the user who was using the interview when the call to `initiate_sms_session()` was made.
-* `new` - this controls whether the [SMS] user will join an ongoing interview or start a fresh interview.
-Set this to `True` if you want the [SMS] user to start a fresh interview.
-If `new` is not specified, the [SMS] user will join the interview that was ongoing when the call to `initiate_sms_session()` was made.
+* `new` - this controls whether the [SMS] user will join an ongoing interview session or start a fresh session.
+Set this to `True` if you want the [SMS] user to start a fresh session.
+If `new` is not specified, the [SMS] user will join the session that was ongoing when the call to `initiate_sms_session()` was made.
 * `send` - this controls whether the invitation message should be sent or not.
 If `send` is not specified, the message will be sent.
 Set